ci-mustafa/ayina-couture/README.md

 ### Wireframes

 - To streamline the website's design process, I created detailed wireframes for each page, ensuring a user-friendly and responsive layout.
 Following best practices, wireframes were designed for both mobile and desktop dimensions to optimize the user experience across all devices.
-I utilized [Balsamiq](https://balsamiq.com/) to develop these wireframes, covering key views such as Home, Login, Logout, Products, Product detail, Cart and Checkout.
-These visual blueprints provided a clear structure for the site's layout and functionality, guiding the development process effectively.
+I designed all the pages using Balsamiq, ensuring a structured layout and intuitive user experience.
+To provide insights into the design process and technology choices, I have included some of these wireframes in this README file.
+These wireframes illustrate the key views, such as Home, Login, Logout, Products, Product Detail, Cart, and Checkout, offering a clear visual reference for the development approach.

 ### Mobile view Wireframes